The conveyancing process in the UK is notoriously slow and pricey.

 Instead, you should shop around and find a specialist that will provide you with the best service at a competitive price.

-The only reason you might need to use a local solicitor for conveyancing is if your property transaction is not typical and involves more complicated matters, such as altering existing boundaries, creating new rights of way or dividing a property.
+The only reason you might need to use a local solicitor for conveyancing is if your property transaction is not typical and involves more complicated matters, such as creating new rights of way, dividing a property or changing existing boundaries.

 If this is the case, then it may make sense to instruct a conveyancer that is able to easily isit the property.